genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/01_rest-endpoints/03_basics.md

 [Introduction](/server-modules/integration/rest-endpoints/introduction/) | [Where to define](/server-modules/integration/rest-endpoints/where-to-define) | [Basics](/server-modules/integration/rest-endpoints/basics/) | [Advanced](/server-modules/integration/rest-endpoints/advanced/) | [Configuring runtime](/server-modules/integration/rest-endpoints/configuring-runtime/) | [Testing](/server-modules/integration/rest-endpoints/testing/)

 ## Authentication
-As mentioned in the introduction, all requests to all Genesis components require you to have done an intial log in and retrieve the `SESSION_AUTH_TOKEN`.
+As mentioned in the introduction, all requests to all Genesis components require you to have done an intial log in and to have retrieved the `SESSION_AUTH_TOKEN`.

 ### EVENT_LOGIN_AUTH